 Stone wool insulation is used in buildings as well as industrial facilities.
-It ensures a high level of comfort, lowers energy costs which minimizes carbon dioxide (CO2) emissions during use phase, prevents heat loss through roofs, walls, floors, boilers and industrial process equipment, reduces noise pollution and protects homes, commercial and industrial facilities from the risk of fire.
+It ensures a high level of comfort, lowers energy costs which minimizes carbon dioxide (CO2) emissions during use phase, minimizes carbon dioxide (CO2) emissions, prevents heat loss through roofs, walls, floors, boilers and industrial equipment's reduces noise pollution and protects homes, commercial and industrial facilities from the risk of fire.

 Stone wool products last for the average building's lifetime (which is often set at 50 years as a default), or as long as the insulated building component is part of the building.

-Technical data/physical characteristics (for a not commercialized product of a thickness of 37 mm and R=1):
+Technical data/physical characteristics (for a not commercialized product of thickness of 37 mm):